Help Center/ Virtual Private Cloud/ User Guide/ Access Control/ Security Group/ Security Group and Security Group Rule Overview

 • The existing outbound persistent connections will not be disconnected, and the original rule will still be applied.
 All the new connections will match the new rules.

 After a persistent connection is disconnected, new connections will not be established immediately until the timeout period of connection tracking expires.
-For example, after an ICMP persistent connection is disconnected, a new connection will be established and a new rule will apply when the timeout period (30s) expires.
+For example, after an ICMP persistent connection is disconnected, a new connection will be established and a new rule will be applied when the timeout period (30s) expires.

 • The timeout period of connection tracking varies by protocol.
 The timeout period of a TCP connection in the established state is 600s, and that of an ICMP connection is 30s.
 For other protocols, if packets are received in both inbound and outbound directions, the connection tracking timeout period is 180s.
 If packets are received only in one direction, the connection tracking timeout period is 30s.